Adult Senior Group at Congregation Shir Ami

 The American Israel Public Affairs Committee (AIPAC) is the only American organization whose principal mission is to lobby the U.S. government about legislation that strengthens the relationship between the United States and Israel. www.aipac.org

 Austin-Area Anti-Defamation League

-For nearly 100 years, the ADL mission has been to "stop the defamation of the Jewish people and to secure jsutice and fair treatment for all."
-ADL protects security and civil rights for all, works with law enforcement to investigate possible hate incidents and extremest groups, and offers anti-bias education opportunities, including its No Place for Hate® school program.
+For over 100 years, the ADL mission has been to “stop the defamation of the Jewish people and to secure justice and fair treatment for all.”
+ADL protects security and civil rights for all, works with law enforcement to investigate possible hate incidents and extremist groups, and offers anti-bias education opportunities, including its No Place for Hate® school program.
 As an outgrowth of the successful No Place for Hate® campaign, ADL Austin has launched a workplace anti-bias program called Community of Respect®.
-ADL also offers a Summer Educators' Institute and the Glass Leadership Institute for young leaders in the community looking to gain a deeper insight into the work of ADL. austin.adl.org.
+ADL also offers a leadership program – the Glass Leadership Institute – for young leaders in the community looking to gain a deeper insight into the work of ADL. austin.adl.org.

 Austin Jewish Business Network (JBN)